kindy235/mysignals/README.md

 4. **Data Visualization:** Create visualization features for data in the form of graphs and tables, allowing users to monitor and analyze collected health data.

-5. **User-Friendly Interface:** Design a user-friendly interface that enables users to log in, view their data, and add new sensors to the system.
+5. **User-Friendly Interface:** Design a user-friendly interface that enables users to log in, view their data, and add new sensors data to the system.

 6. **Data Security:** Implement security measures to protect sensitive health data stored in the personal cloud, using robust encryption and authentication methods.